- Makita and Milwaukee: What’s the difference?

 Milwaukee nibblers come with a 10 and 12 gauge capacity as well as 4.0amp motors and AC-DC toggle switches.

-Although Milwaukee nibblers have some great features, I would recommend a Makita nibbler.
+Although Milwaukee nibblers have some great attributes, I would recommend a Makita nibbler.

-Mainly as they offer greater value for money than Milwaukee models.
+Mainly as Makita offers greater value for money here than the Milwaukee models.

-There are 3 different Makita nibblers, click here to find out the differences.
+There are three different Makita nibblers – click here to learn about the differences.

-Or find out about other brands that make nibbler tools.
+Or find out about all our recommended brands that make nibbler tools.

 Thickness planers: who does it better?

-Whether you’re a builder, a woodworker, or anything in-between, Makita and Milwaukee both offer several thickness planers to help you get the job done.
+Whether you’re a chippy, a woodworker, or anything in-between, Makita and Milwaukee both offer several thickness planers to help you get the job done.

 Makita manufactures corded and cordless models with portable designs and quiet operation (some models only emit a maximum of 83dB) and head clamp systems.

-If you’re after portability, then a Milwaukee model may be better for you as they manufacture cordless models only.
+If you’re after portability, then a Milwaukee model may be better for you as the brand manufacture cordless models only.

-They also include features such as 10.7mm of rebate depth, kickstands, and four-pole motors.
+The Makita thickness planer include attributes such as a 10.7mm of rebate depth, kickstands, and four-pole motors.

-For my full thickness planer review including Dewalt and Milwaukee click here.
+For my full-thickness planer review including Dewalt and Milwaukee click here to get deep into the details.

 What about cordless miter saws?